trailofbits/sinter/README.md

 ### Allowed application directories

-It is possible to configure Sinter to log and optionally block applications that have not been started from an allowed folder.
+It is possible to configure Sinter to log and optionally deny applications that have not been started from an allowed folder.

 - **allow_misplaced_applications**: If set to true, misplaced applications will only generate a warning.
 If set to false, any execution that does not starts from a valid path is denied.
 - **allowed_application_directories**: If non-empty, it will be used to determine if applications are placed in the wrong folder.